pachyderm/docs/content/latest/how-tos/developer-workflow/ci-cd-integration.md

 * Manually trigger a pipeline build, or
 * Automatically build a pipeline from a commit or pull request.

-In our [example](https://github.com/pachyderm/pachyderm/tree/workflows/examples/workflows/github-actions), we show how to use the Pachyderm GitHub Action to incorporate Pachyderm functions to run on a Pull Request or at other points during development.
+In our [example](https://github.com/pachyderm/pachyderm/tree/workflows/examples/workflows/github-actions), we show how to use the MLDM GitHub Action to incorporate MLDM functions to run on a Pull Request or at other points during development.